derek-knox/Notes/MobX Quick Start Guide by Pavan Podila & Michel Weststrate.md

 ## Introduction to State Management

-MobX is a reactive uni-directional state management library with an elegant and small API.
+MobX is a reactive state management library with uni-directional data flow and an elegant and small API.
 - UI = `fn(state)`
 - VirtualDOM = `fn(props, state)`